 Essentially, the central message of Zechariah's message and the other Prophets was to instruct the people to take shelter in God.
 To come to know and love the Supreme Being, and praise God's Holy Name ("rejoice greatly").
 Bearing witness to the previous triumphs of Israel over her enemies is to bear witness to the need to become dependent upon God.

 As if Jesus and his teachings were not important enough in themselves.
-Instead of hearing Jesus' instructions and taking them to heart, they have conjured up speculative interpretations to make it seem that the only purpose of all the Prophets were to predict Jesus' arrival.
+Instead of understanding how Jesus' teachings were consistent with the teachings of the Prophets - as intended by this statement - they have conjured interpretations to make it seem that the only purpose of all the Prophets was to predict Jesus' arrival.

-This is an obvious attempt by early sectarian groups like the Roman Catholic institution to try to downplay the importance of the Mosaic Prophets.
+This is an obvious attempt to downplay the importance of the Mosaic Prophets.

 Essentially, the purpose of their campaign to discredit the Mosaic Prophets is completely nullified by the fact that Jesus' most important teachings quoted the Prophets' teachings.
 For example, the most important instruction according to Jesus was the central teaching of Moses: